(Also known as "The Virtual Conductor", or "Der Virtuelle Dirigent")

 One of the major new research and development challenges in this version was to create a video pipeline architecture that can display full HD video at rapidly varying speeds from 0 to 200% without any stuttering or other artifacts.
-The system is based on the advanced video rendering subsystem inside Mac OS X.
+The system was based on the advanced video rendering subsystem inside macOS.

 (Foto: (c) Anna Rauchenberger / fotodienst.at)

 More images from the launch are available at fotodienst.at.

 The Betty Brinn Children's Museum in Milwaukee, USA

 This system was developed for a children's museum.
 The main new feature developed for this project was an adaptive gesture recognition to accommodate both regular conducting gestures by adults and irregular conducting movements by young children.

 The Children's Museum in Boston, USA

 You're the Conductor was our second generation conducting system designed specifically for children (although it worked great for adults too).
 It featured "Stars and Stripes Forever" performed by the Boston Pops/Boston Symphony Orchestra.